openc/openc_bot/README.md

 # OpencBot

+#TODO:
+-[] specs required - walk through
+-[] Notes on incremental search vs iterative search -[] consider renaming methods to ETL
+-[] consider this the canonical source for docs - point template here -[] example sqlite for checking data
+-[] placeholder helper modules
+-[] sqlite method examples need expansion
+-[x] explain why sqlite
+-[] explain about data that stops existing

 ## Overview

-This is a gem to allow bots to be written to fetch and make available data that can easily be imported into OpenCorporates, the largest openly licensed database of companies in the world.
+This is a gem to allow bots to be written to fetch and format data that can be easily imported into OpenCorporates, the largest openly licensed database of companies in the world.
+It also aims to be a curated set of tools to allow data to be retrieved, formatted and imported on a regular basis.

 By including OpencBot you have access to a number of methods for setting up and writing to/reading from a local SQLite database in which the data can be stored.
 It is expected to expose two class or module